VivekkadamGit/terraform-bookstore/README.md

 You need to downloads the terraform binary to your Host and give the path to ENV. in the system.

+You can add AWS credentials to the "provider.tf" file or add via "aws configure" to your local env,

 Please refer the "tf.auto.tfvars" file to change any variables .

 ## Providers